Jerzy Vetulani: 1952–1973: Studies, cabaret, Institute of Pharmacology

 In 1952 he began his studies in biology at the Jagiellonian University (specializing in animal physiology), which he completed in 1957, defending his thesis on the effects of ascorbic acid on rabbit blood.
 In March 1956, he began a volunteer internshipat at the Department of Pharmacology of the Polish Academy of Sciences (later renamed the Institute of Pharmacology), where he has been working since, until the end of his life.
 Janusz Supniewski was head of the department at that time.
 In 1957, after obtaining master's degree, Vetulani was hired as an assistant.

 Later, also at the Jagiellonian University, he studied chemistry (specializing in theoretical chemistry).
 He graduated in 1963.
 As an exchange student he spent seven weeks in Swansea, where he worked at the British Iron and Steel Research Association.
 He rented a room at a senior Welsh marriage and studied English intensively; every day he bought an edition of Daily Mirror and underlined unknown words, that he later learned.

 He was one of the founders and permanent regulars of the Piwnica pod Baranami cabaret.
 In the mid-1950s, together with a group of friends: Edmund Jarosz, Bronisław Chromy and Lala Skąpska, he took part in the demolition of the basement at Palace Pod Baranami, which soon became room for the cabaret.
 In 1958, when Piotr Skrzynecki left for Paris, Vetulani temporarily replaced him as a conference caller.
 It was in Piwnica that he met his future wife, Maria Pająk, whose appearance at the time he compared to Marina Vlady's.
 They married on 8 July 1963.
 Soon after that their sons Marek and Tomasz were born, respectively in 1964 and 1965.
-They also have four grandchildren.
+They also had four grandchildren.

 I befriended all the people from Piwnica — even the charming, but unbearable Jurek Vetulani, who kept teasing me that I was old and fat, and when I entered the Piwnica, he screamed blue murder: “Turn off the light, turn off the light, the rotten wood shall shine now!”.